 Planning time equals quality time.

-Time spent planning “pays back” more time than spent,
+Time spent in planning pays back more time than teachers invest, the payback multiplies.

-Some teachers believe that they lack enough free time to plan.
-But, the
+Don’t believe that you enjoy enough free time to plan.
+Believe the reverse…planning manufactures

-In addition, focusing on individual test objectives is contrary to learning theory, contrary to how children learn, and contrary to common sense.
+In addition, focusing on individual test objectives remains contrary to learning theory, contrary to how children learn, and contrary to common sense.

 The use of thematic units, student-based projects, higher-order questioning, and the stimulation of Multiple Intelligences represent a sane and workable strategy for classroom instruction and management.